mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <div class="comp-talk__slide"><img class="comp-talk__image" src="/images/talks/dear-developer/history-of-the-web/history.jpeg" alt=""></div>
 <div class="comp-talk__text">
 <h2>History of the Web</h2>
 <p>I'm here to talk to you about the single biggest invention in human history.
-Some might might say that invention is fire, or language.
+Some might say that invention is fire, or language.
 Some might say that it's the printing press, or beer (actually, maybe it is beer).
 Some might say it's the invention of electricity, or THE MASTERING OF THE ATOM.

 <p>Some others, perhaps less drunk on beer and easily accessible literature, might say that it's the Internet (lower or uppercase "I").
-But no, the this talk is about the invention of the World Wide Web.
+But no, this talk is about the invention of the World Wide Web.
 The good old Dub Dub Dub.
 Or, as we all just call it in the late 2010's - the Web. </p>
 </div>
 </section>